St. Lucia Estuary

 About

-No whitewater, but the St. Lucia Estuary in KwaZulu-Natal is Africa's largest estuarine system and holds World Heritage status, encompassing 5 different eco-systems.
-Honeymoon Bend islands, 1km up from the estuary mouth, offer plentiful fish eagles, mangrove kingfishers, and crocodile and hippo sightings.
-Catalina Bay sits in the main lake about 15km from the mouth where the zigzag narrows open into the lake proper.
-Paddlers can access flamingo and wader habitat, and a short mid-paddle walk into the grasslands may yield waterbuck, kudu, wildebeest and zebra.
-Elephants have been introduced, making 4 of the Big 5 present.
-Lake Bhangazi, behind Cape Vidal, is a freshwater system fed by underground springs and the Mfabeni sedge swamps.
-Bird species from kingfishers to jacanas are abundant; the rare samango monkey, hippos and crocodiles are also present.
-Cape Vidal beach offers a protected bay suitable for snorkelling and beginner surf paddling on clear water.
+No whitewater.
+Largest estuarine system in Africa, World Heritage site, 5 ecosystems.
+Crocodiles and hippos present throughout — paddle accordingly.
+Honeymoon Bend islands (1km up from the mouth): fish eagles, mangrove kingfishers, crocs and hippos.
+Catalina Bay (~15km from the mouth, where the zigzag narrows open into the main lake): flamingo and wader habitat.
+Short walk into the grasslands may yield waterbuck, kudu, wildebeest, zebra.
+Elephants present.
+Lake Bhangazi (behind Cape Vidal): freshwater, fed by underground springs and the Mfabeni sedge swamps.
+Kingfishers, jacanas; samango monkey, hippos, crocs.
+Cape Vidal beach: protected bay, suitable for snorkelling and beginner surf paddling.

 Recent sessions